Some Washington state providers to get ‘double delivery’ of COVID-19 vaccine after last week’s storm delays

 It was not immediately clear how that change would affect vaccination data being kept by the Washington State Department of Health.
 The department did not respond to a request for comment.

-Seattle Times archives and national wire reports contributed to this story.
+Seattle Times archives and national wire reports are included in this report.